intel-analytics/ipex-llm/ppml/trusted-big-data-ml/scala/docker-graphene/README.md

-# trusted-big-data-ml
+# Trusted Big Data ML
+SGX-based Trusted Big Data ML allows user to run end to end big data analytics application and Intel Analytics Zoo and BigDL model training with spark local and distributed cluster on Graphene-SGX.

-Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.
+*Please mind the ip and file path settings, they should be changed to the ip/path of your own sgx server on which you are running the programs.*

 ## How To Build